jasondickerson/ansible_wsl/README.md

         # wsl --shutdown

-1. If you have a version of ansible-navigator older than 24.2.0 or ansible-builder older than 3.0.1, run the following as your Fedora WSL user:
+1. If you wish to update your user space python environment use the provided user_python_upgrade.bash script:

-        # ansible-navigator --version
+        # ./user_python_upgrade_bash
-        # python3 -m pip install ansible-navigator==24.2.0 ansible-builder==3.0.1 --user

 Your developer environment should now be upgraded and ready to go.

 ## Additional Notes

 There is a bug with the latest community ansible-navigator version 24.3.2.
 The package is attempting to reference a Python 3.9 library instead of a Python 3.12 library.
-The script is currently configured to only install the latest working version ansible-navigator 24.2.0.
+The scripts are currently configured to only install the latest working version ansible-navigator 24.2.0.

 There is a bug with the latest community ansible-builder version 3.1.0.
 The python module is trying to compile execution environments with 2 conflicting versions of dnspython.
-The script is currently configured to only install the latest working version ansible.builder 3.0.1.
+The scripts are currently configured to only install the latest working version ansible.builder 3.0.1.